hablapps/blog/_posts/2024-03-18-Contributing-to-PyKX.md

 As with most open source projects, code additions should be handled through pull requests.
 If you are not familiar with pull requests, you can take a look at this [guide](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request) written by GitHub.

-Open an issue following its template located at `https://github.com/KxSystems/pykx/tree/main/.github/ISSUE_TEMPLATE` and then open a pull request, linking it with the issue and following the template located at `https://github.com/KxSystems/pykx/tree/main/.github/PULL_REQUEST_TEMPLATE`.
+Open an issue following its template located [here](https://github.com/KxSystems/pykx/tree/main/.github/ISSUE_TEMPLATE) and then open the pull request itself from your local branch to the upstream main branch, linking it with the issue and following the template located [here](https://github.com/KxSystems/pykx/tree/main/.github/PULL_REQUEST_TEMPLATE).

 ## Conclusions and general tips

 Hopefully we have encouraged you to make your own contribution to PyKX and help grow this fantastic library.
 Our team has been working on different contributions to the pandas API for the best part of the last few months.
-Here are some examples of functions that are currently available in PyKX as of writing that were developed by us:
+Some examples of functions that are currently available in PyKX as of writing that were developed by us are `add_prefix` and `add_suffix`, `skew`, `count`, `std`, etc.

- - `add_prefix` and `add_suffix`
- - `skew`
- - `count`
- - `std`

-There are a few more that at the moment are pending a review from the PyKX team.
-These can be found on the following issue: [KxSystems/pykx/issues/23](https://github.com/KxSystems/pykx/issues/23).
-We are still working on a third batch of functions, so keep an eye on those issues if you want to be up to date!
+We are still working on two more batches of functions, so keep an eye on those issues if you want to be up to date!

 Here are some examples of pandas API functions that could be interesting to implement if you are looking for a challenge: